 Thus, if the amount of the damage comes to $400 or more or if the person charged has a prior criminal record or if there are allegations the vandalism was done as a “hate crime”, the offense can be prosecuted as a felony.
 In cases of extreme damage or repeated offenses, a person accused of felony vandalism can face time in county jail or state prison and fines of up to $10,000.
 If convicted of tagging or graffiti offense, there will be special conditions of probation regarding paying for repairs of the damaged property, and requirements to participate in graffiti cleanup programs.

 Gang Related Vandalism

 Additionally, if the prosecution believes that the tagging was done to further the activities of a criminal street gang, then a felony will be filed and a person could be charged with a “strike” under California’s Three Strikes law.

 Misdemeanor Vandalism Charges

 If the damage is less than $400, then only a misdemeanor offense will be charged.
 Misdemeanor vandalism carries the possibility of time in county jail, probation, community labor, and fines.
 If convicted of a misdemeanor tagging or graffiti offense, there will be additional conditions of probation, participation in graffiti cleanup programs and fines ranging from $1,000 to $5,000, depending on whether or not this is a first offense.
 A qualified criminal defense attorney can help you avoid these harsh consequences.

 Possession of Tagging or Graffiti Tools

-Under California Penal code Section 594.2, if a person is found with marker that has a tip that is more than 3/8″ wide or a “similar implement” that is filled with ink that can’t wash off with water and intends to use that marker for tagging or graffiti, that person can be convicted of a misdemeanor.
+Under California Penal Code Section 594.2, if a person is found with a marker that has a tip that is more than 3/8″ wide or a “similar implement” that is filled with ink that can’t wash off with water and intends to use that marker for tagging or graffiti, that person can be convicted of a misdemeanor.

-Vandalism Defense Attorney
+Hire a Vandalism Defense Attorney